-Meet YouTube-extraordinaire and woodworking expert, Johnny Brooke.
-He runs his own YouTube channel, Instagram account, and website, called Crafted Workshop, focused on creating how-to videos on woodworking, DIY and home improvement.
+Meet YouTube extraordinaire and woodworking expert, Johnny Brooke.
+He runs his own YouTube channel, Instagram account, and website, called Crafted Workshop, which focused on creating how-to videos on woodworking, DIY, and home improvement.
 He started woodworking about four years ago when he moved into a new house and needed some furniture.
 He decided to document his build process and the rest is history!

 What does a day in the life of Johnny Brooke look like?

 Things tend to be pretty hectic around here since I try to publish 3-4 videos each month.
 That means I need to design and build 3-4 finished projects per month, film them being built, edit the footage together into a polished video, then get the video posted to YouTube.
 After it’s live on YouTube, I need to promote the project on social media and get it up on my website.
 Oh yea, and produce a set of plans for the project!
 It’s a lot of work, but it is absolutely worth it, as it enables me to work for myself doing what I love.

 As far as specific project types, for me, every project I build needs to make a good video, first and foremost.
 That can definitely be a limiting factor sometimes!
 In general, I try to build things we need around our house, and usually, those include furniture pieces, cabinetry, or home improvement projects.
 My wife and I moved into a new house earlier this year and it has provided a long list of new project ideas, which is great for me.

 I try to provide interesting twists on some of the more typical furniture pieces I build, whether that’s a fresh design, interesting hardware (my lift top coffee table, for example), or some kind of built-in tech (the internet loves wireless charging and LEDs).

 Johnny’s lift top table as shown in SketchUp (top picture) and then in real life (bottom picture).

 Do you use SketchUp for your projects?